maxhille/atr-xplane/README.md

 - medium term: Aircraft is closer to study level by having realistic perfomance characteristics and systems
 - long term: Have a complete set including ATR 42 and the -600 series

+## Download latest release
+Go to the `releases` page of this Github repo and download from there

 ## Development set up
 1. Clone this repo
 2. link `ATR 72-500` into your X-Plane `Aircraft` folder